 Financial Aid

-Ivy Tech Community College-Columbus provides financial aid to students to help them meet their educational expenses.
-The different forms of financial aid available to students include: grants, work-study opportunities, scholarships, and student loans.
-The Ivy Tech Community College-Columbus recommends a priority deadline of March 10 to apply for the financial aid.
+Financial aid is provided to students to help them meet their educational expenses.
+The different forms of financial aid available include: grants, work-study opportunities, scholarships, and student loans.

 Different types of grant options available to the students include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Academic Competitiveness Grant, Ivy Tech Grant, TEACH grant, and Indiana National Guard Supplemental Grant.